piwebcam/PiWebcam/PiWebcam/README.md

 ## Camera Settings

+Camera:

 * **Resolution**: Select the resolution for picture/video (default: 640x480)
 * **Rotate**: Rotate image this number of degrees (default: 0)
 * **Framerate**: Maximum number of frames to be captured per second (default: 5)

+Motion Detection:

 * **Record movie**: If checked a movie (in addition to a picture) will be recorded upon motion (default: checked)
 * **Threshold**: Number of changed pixels that triggers motion detection (default: 1500)
 * **Minimum motion frames**: The minimum number of frames in a row to be considered true motion (default: 1)
 * **Event gap**: Seconds of no motion that triggers the end of an event (default: 60)

+Image Analysis:

+* **Enable object detection**: If checked, upon a motion the image will be further analyzed with an artifical intelligence model to detect a specific object.
+* **Token**: The token for authenticating against the cloud service.
+Click on https://clarifai.com/developer/account/keys/create for generating a new token.
+* **Object**: The object that must be present in the image to trigger the motion/notification (e.g. people).
+Click on https://clarifai.com/demo for testing your image and check with objects are identified
+* **Threshold**: The probability threshold for the ojbect to trigger the notification (e.g. 0.9).

 ## Notification Settings